1. The phrase the benefit of the doubt means to believe someone even though you may feel skeptical about what they are saying.

 - What you are saying is hard to swallow, but I believe you.

-Tip: This expression isn’t the only one on here!
-You can browse through more phrases starting with “B” or go through our full list using the menu.
-You’ll find tons of phrases to read about, so start exploring!
+Tip: There are tons more expressions on here!
+Browse through more phrases starting with “B” or go through our full list using the menu at the top.
+You’ll find plenty more to read about, so start exploring!